Introduction: The Irresistible Charm of Corn on the Cob

 -

-Can I cook frozen corn on the cob in the air fryer?
+Can I cook corn with the husk in the air fryer?